EshelVardiKrainer/Icy-tower/README.md

 - HTML5 Canvas
 - Vanilla JavaScript
-- CSS (for basic layout)
+- CSS (for layout and styling)
 - Git & GitHub for version control

 ---

-## 📦 Future Improvements
+## 🌟 Future Enhancements

-- Mobile controls / touch support
+- Mobile/touch control support
-- Power-ups and new enemies
+- New power-ups and enemy types
-- Score sharing & leaderboard API
+- Score sharing & online leaderboard API
-- Game difficulty scaling
+- Adaptive difficulty & progressive level design
+- Dynamic backgrounds and more particle effects

 ---

 ## 📸 Screenshots

-*Coming soon!*
+*Coming soon — stay tuned!*

 ---

 ## 📄 License

-This project is open-source.
-Feel free to fork, modify, and share!
+This project is open-source and available for you to fork, customize, and share.

 ---

 Made with ❤️ by [Eshel VardiKrainer](https://github.com/EshelVardiKrainer)